lsapundzic/machine-elves.com/README.md

+# Mechanical Elves Art Gallery

+## Project idea

-# A repository for the upcoming art gallery project
+This is an art gallery project made in React.

+## Libraries

+- react-router

+- axios

 ## Troubleshooting